armbian/documentation/docs/build-framework/switches/image-type.md

 - `mid`: the desktop plus a common everyday application set — browser, file manager, media and utilities (the interactive default)
 - `full`: the desktop plus the complete bundled application set, including the heavier office and productivity apps

 Controls how much software is preinstalled alongside the desktop, letting you trade image size against out-of-the-box convenience.
-Replaces the removed `DESKTOP_APPGROUPS_SELECTED` and `DESKTOP_ENVIRONMENT_CONFIG_NAME` switches.